Multiple Syrian soldiers killed in ‘Israeli airstrike’ on Damascus – state media

 Syrian air defenses allegedly brought down most of the projectiles, but the attack still “led to the death of four soldiers and the wounding of four others,” in addition to “limited material losses.”

-Syria’s capital, as well as other locations across the country, routinely come under mysterious missile strikes.
-The most recent strike on Damascus was in mid July, injuring two Syrian soldiers.
-The Syrian government and the Russian military present in the country often attribute such attacks to Israel.
+Damascus, along with other locations across the country, routinely come under missile strikes.
+The most recent was in mid-July, injuring two Syrian soldiers.
+The government and the Russian military forces in the country often attribute such attacks to Israel.

-The Israel Defense Force does not comment on such attacks, in line with its longstanding policy of not discussing operations conducted outside the country.
+The Israel Defense Force does not usually comment on such attacks, in line with its longstanding policy of not discussing operations conducted outside the country.

 On the rare occasions the IDF aknowledges the strikes, they claim to be hitting Iranian and Hezbollah targets in pre-emptive self-defense operations against Tehran’s growing influence in Syria.

-Damascus has repeatedly protested the raids as a violation of Syrian sovereignty and international law, to little effect.
+Damascus has repeatedly condemned the raids as a violation of Syrian sovereignty and international law.